Applications for Admission

 In light of these differences, each school operates its own separate admissions policy, available on each school's website.
 These make clear that applications for places in the Voluntary Aided school for siblings of pupils in the Independent School, do not attract any priority under the Voluntary Aided Admissions Policy.

-On behalf of the Governing Body please find below details of the proposed admissions arrangements for the academic year 2021-22.
+Following a consultation, on behalf of the Governing Body please find below details of the approved admissions arrangements for the academic year 2021-22.